How To Find and Remove A Tick

 - Fire or ice – again, this will irritate the tick.
 Plus, your pet probably won’t be too happy about a lighter that close to their skin.

-These methods might look like they remove a tick completely, but remember that you can’t see if a tick’s mouth parts have been left behind without the use of an electron microscope.
+These methods might look like they remove a tick completely, but remember that you can’t see if a tick’s mouth parts have been left behind without the use of an seriously powerful microscope.
 Unless you’ve got one of those hanging around in the loft, it’s better to use the correct tool in the first place.

 I Removed The Tick – Should I Go To The Vet?